siemtim-dev/mqttrs/README.md

 simplifies storing those structs in a database or file, typically to implement session support (qos, subscriptions...).

-This doesn't add mqtt as a serde data format; you still need to use the `mqttrs::{decode,encode}` functions.
+This doesn't add mqtt as a serde data format; you still need to use the `mqttrs2::{decode,encode}` functions.

 ## Optional `#[no_std]` support.